 A special note for MVSA: We have a significant percentage of older members.
 For this discussion, older refers to greater than age 55.
 This is because our immune system starts to lose its effectiveness with age.
 Older and “medically compromised” people are at greater risk for Covid-19.
 There is a significant number of people who fit into this category.
 The data so far suggest that the infection rate of the SARS-CoV-2 (the percentage of people infected) increases with age, even in healthy people with no known disorders.
 Older people compromised with some medical issues were the most likely to contract the disease.
 Because sick people go to medical clinics and hospital, gerontologists are recommending that older patients only go to their doctor during this outbreak when absolutely necessary to prevent potential exposure.
 This may not be bad advice for everybody.

 For the first time in a long time, MVSA window decals for your vehicle are available again!
 New members receive a decal at orientation.

 If you'd like an additional decal, they're available for $2 each.
 Just contact Bill Kasdorf at firstname.lastname@example.org

-Gate key or fob no longer working??
-MVSA has a new procedure to get a replacement key card or fob to keep you shootin’!
-If your card doesn’t work, or has become de-magnetized, just send an email to MVSAGate@gmail.com.
-You will be sent instructions on where to send your old card and once received you will be sent a new one right away.
+Gate key no longer working??
+MVSA has a new procedure to get a replacement key card to keep you shootin’!
+If your card doesn’t work, was lost, or has become de-magnetized, just send an email to MVSAsec@gmail.com.
+Your old card will be de-activated and a new one sent to you right away.